-Finally, if investors build a portfolio of properties in geographically diverse regions, it protects can become a more resilient investor capable of weathering various storms.
-Here's a look at a variety of investment strategies.
+Finally, if investors build a portfolio of rental properties in geographically diverse regions, it makes them more resilient investors, capable of weathering various different kinds of economic storms.

-1. Invest in rental properties
+1. Invest in single-family rental (SFR) properties

 3. Flipping properties

 Flipping entails renovating houses and then selling them in short order.
 Success in flipping is measured by the profit the seller makes over the purchase price, and how quickly the property is sold, because the flipper continues to make mortgage payments until the house is sold.

 Flippers seek below-market-rate deals; make enough improvements so that they can raise the price substantially; and quickly turn the houses over.
 A distressed property may be the most appealing to the flipper, provided they can make major improvements while keeping costs under control.